metablaster/WindowsFirewallRuleset/README.md

 Get-ExecutionPolicy
 ```

-remember what the output of the above command is, PowerShell Core defaults to `RemoteSigned` while
+Remember what the output of the above command is, note that PowerShell Core defaults to `RemoteSigned`
-Windows PowerShell defaults to `Restricted`
+while Windows PowerShell defaults to `Restricted`

 6. Set new execution policy: (Note that `RemoteSigned` should work too)